 Individuals charged with disorderly conduct have the absolute right to proceed to trial.
 They could argue the First Amendment protected their actions.

-Our criminal defense attorneys are former prosecutors who use their experience to their clients’ advantage.
-Call Gounaris Abboud today at 937-222-1515 to learn more.
+Our Ohio defense attorneys are former prosecutors who use their experience to their client’s advantage.
+Call Gounaris Abboud, LPA today at (937) 222-1515 or contact us online to learn more.